Pressure gaps, geometric potentials, and nonpositively curved manifolds: Preliminary

 The \textit{geometric potential} $\varphi^{u}:T^{1}M\to\R$ is an important potential that measures the infinitesimal volume growth in the unstable direction:

-To study the geometric potential, it is convenient to study Riccati equations.
-Interestingly, the shape operator of unstable (and unstable) horosphere is a solution of a Riccati equation.
-To see this, we start from introducing terminologies.
+In order to study the geometric potential, it is convenient to study Riccati equations.
+Interestingly, the shape operator of unstable (and stable) horosphere is a solution of a Riccati equation.
+To see this, we start by introducing terminologies.

 Let $H\subset M$ be a hypersurface orthogonal to $\gamma_{v}$ at $\pi v$ where $\pi:T^{1}M\to M$ is the canonical projection.
 An orthogonal Jacobi field $J\in\J^{\perp}(\gamma_{v})$ is called a $H$-\textit{Jacobi field} along $\gamma_{v}$, if $J$ comes from varying $\gamma_{v}$ through unit speed geodesics orthogonal to $H$.
 We denote the set of $H$- Jacobi fields by $\J_{H}(\gamma_{v})$ .
-The \textit{shape operator} on $H$ is the symmetric linear operator $U:T_{\pi v}H\to T_{\pi v}H$ defined by $U(v)=\nabla_{v}N$, where $N$ is the unit normal vector field toward the same side as $v$.
+The \textit{shape operator} on $H$ is the symmetric linear operator $U:T_{\pi v}H\to T_{\pi v}H$ defined by $U(w)=\nabla_{w}N$, where $N$ is the unit normal vector field toward the same side as $v$.